Petroleum/Natural Gas Engineering (PNGE)

 This course provides an in depth review of reservoir characteristics and behavior.
 Topics covered will include fluid flow through porous materials, evaluation of oil and gas resources and the reserves under a variety of production methods, and prediction of reservoir performance to achieve maximum conservation.

-Prerequisites: EGEO 327D and PNGE 315D
+Prerequisites: (EGEO 327D or EVGE 327D) and PNGE 315D

 D Requires minimum grade of D.